mostafaei2002/mostafaei2002/README.md

 </p>

 <!-- Technologies I want to learn -->
-<h5 align="left">I want to learn more</h5>
+<h3 align="left">I Want to Learn:</h3>
-<small align="left">These are the languages and technologies with no or partial knowledge that I am not confident with or want to learn in the future.</small>
+<small align="left" style="font-size: '12px'">These are the languages and technologies with no or partial knowledge that I am not confident with or want to learn in the future.</small>

 <p align="left">
 <!-- FrontEnd -->